Timdaviesuk/Dimensions/Implementation Guide.md

 For continuous or offset dimensions, the text should be roughly in the middle of the dimension line.
 For cumulative dimensions it should be between each end segment.

 ### Units
+In keeping with the current BCF standard, all units are in metric metres.

 In keeping with traditional dimensions on drawings, the units for metric measurements should NOT be shown by default.

-Implementors are free to provide features to convert units and allow the user to display units.
+Implementors may provide features to convert to different units and allow the user to display the unit in use.

+Implementors may also choose to round to decimal places or significant figures.